 Initial observations of the iSGE were made in parallel with the initial SHE experiments, in both cases in semiconductors and employing optical detection methods \cite{Silov2004,Kato2004b,Kato2004d,Ganichev2004b,Wunderlich2004,Wunderlich2005,Ivchenko2008,Belkov2008}.
-In Ref.~ \cite{Wunderlich2004,Wunderlich2005}, iSGE and SHE were detected in the same asymmetrically confined hole gas in a AlGaAs/GaAs semiconductor heterostructure.
-The experiments are shown in Fig.~\ref{fig_iSGE-SOT-non-magnetic}.
-The current-induced spin-polarization was measured by detecting the circularly polarized electroluminescence from a built-in planar {\em p-n} light emitting diode (LED).
-Since in this semiconductor heterostructure the iSGE has the Rashba symmetry and the corresponding in-plane polarization (perpendicular to the applied electric field) is uniform, the LED was placed across the hole transport channel and an in-plane observation angle was used [see Fig.~\ref{fig_iSGE-SOT-non-magnetic}(a)].
-The measured non-zero circular polarization at zero magnetic field [see Fig.~\ref{fig_iSGE-SOT-non-magnetic}(b)] is then a signature of the iSGE spin-polarization of current-carrying holes that radiatively recombined with electrons at the detection LED.
-For comparison, the SHE experiment is displayed in Figs.~\ref{fig_iSGE-SOT-non-magnetic}(c,d).
-Here opposite out-of-plane spin-polarizations accumulate only at the edges and, correspondingly, the detecting LEDs are fabricated along the edges of the transport channel and the emitted light observation angle is out-of-plane.
+In cite{Wunderlich2004,Wunderlich2005}, iSGE and SHE were detected in the same asymmetrically confined hole gas in a AlGaAs/GaAs semiconductor heterostructure.
+The experiments are shown in Fig.~\ref{fig_iSGE-SOT-nonmagnetic}.
+The current-induced spin density was measured by detecting the circularly polarized electroluminescence from a built-in planar {\em p-n} light emitting diode (LED).
+Since in this semiconductor heterostructure the iSGE has the Rashba symmetry and the corresponding in-plane polarization (perpendicular to the applied electric field) is uniform, the LED was placed across the hole transport channel and an in-plane observation angle was used [see Fig.~\ref{fig_iSGE-SOT-nonmagnetic}(a)].
+The measured non-zero circular polarization at zero magnetic field [see Fig.~\ref{fig_iSGE-SOT-nonmagnetic}(b)] is then a signature of the iSGE spin density of current-carrying holes that radiatively recombined with electrons at the detection LED.
+For comparison, the SHE experiment is displayed in Figs.~\ref{fig_iSGE-SOT-nonmagnetic}(c,d).
+Here opposite out-of-plane spin densities accumulate only at the edges and, correspondingly, the detecting LEDs are fabricated along the edges of the transport channel and the emitted light observation angle is out-of-plane.